chisel-crew/fusionchip/README.md

 This project implements a High-end embedded chip, based on Berkeley technologies.
 It relies on [Chisel](https://github.com/freechipsproject/chisel3), [FIRRTL](https://github.com/freechipsproject/firrtl) and  [Rocketchip](https://github.com/chipsalliance/rocket-chip).

 This is meant for learning, teaching and experimentation.
-The main goals are to simplify SoC implementation with Chilsel and decouple from Berkeley and SiFive moderators.
+The main goals are to simplify SoC implementation with Chisel, innovate with the latest tech and build new chips.

+This also serves as a good reference platform for Chisel IP designers, system architects, students and instructors.

 ## Installation